 There are Quest specific checklists (located on the right-hand side) that list each step for the Quest.
 Students asked us to add these and find them helpful.

-IMPORTANT: The checklists are Google documents that you cannot write in.
+IMPORTANT: The checklists are Google documents that you cannot write in until you have made your own copy.

 - Google Drive users: If you use Google Drive then you can go to the File menu and make a copy for yourself and rename it.